anywhichway/reasondb/README.md

 	           });
 ```

 Review other files in the example directory or the unit tests under the test directory for more examples.
 Examples and unit tests can be run in the browser by loading the index.html file.
-The same examples and tests can be run in node.js by executing the index.js file.
+The same examples and tests can be run in node.js by executing the index.js file from the command line, e.g. `node test/index.js`.

 **Note**: Mocha and Instanbul currently break with ReasonDB under NodeJS even though they work in the browser.
 Test code is "decaffinated" prior to executing in NodeJS.